matatk/nu-tracker/README.md

   **Note:** The issues returned may have _other_ status labels, too–this just ensures that the ones you asked for are included.

 * For a list of status flags and their corresponding labels, use the `--status-flags`/`-f` switch.

+### Charter review statuses

+In a similar way to comment review requests, charter reviews have their own statuses, imparted by standardised labels.
+These labels are used to flag when each horizontal review group has completed its review, and whether changes were requested.

+The flags, and corresponding labels, are different to those used in the comment review process, but you interact with them via Nu Tracker in the same way, and the charter-specific `--status-flags`/`-f` list is likewise available too.

 Configuration
 -------------